jsinger67/parol/book/src/ParolVersion2.md

 above to let `parol` generate different terminal names (here `XTerm1` and `XTerm2`).
 Using terminals with the same left hand side and differing lookahead expressions directly in productions, i.e. without defining separate primary non-terminals for each, can lead to unexpected behavior.

+## No vanilla mode

+The so called [Vanilla mode](./VanillaMode.md) is not supported anymore.

+It turned out that this mode, although potentially a little more efficient, is not really used by anyone noticeable.
+The effort of maintaining two different modes is therefore no longer justified.

+The vanilla mode has in summary the following disadvantages:
+* Maintenance is hard, especially if you often change your grammar
+* Only for power users because it requires deeper insight into the inner structure and the inner mode of operation
+* It tends to distract or confuse new users of `parol`

+### Consequences

+The auto generation mode is now the only mode `parol` provides.
+No distinction between two different modes is necessary anymore.
+In version 2 you can forget about modes entirely.

+All configurations that explicitly enabled the auto generation mode are removed and should be also removed from your code when switching from version 1 to version 2.

+Things you need to change:

+* Remove the call of `enable_auto_generation()` on the `Builder` in your `build.rs`.
+* Remove the switch `--auto-generate` resp. `-g` from the command line arguments of the `parol` tool.

+If you want to keep your implementation in the vanilla mode your only option is to stay on version 1.
+This should although be no problem, since this version is kept stable and will of course receive fixes in the future as well.